MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

     * Select the **Upload** button to send the image file directly to Storage.

-1. The client app and the API app successfully worked together in a containerizeded developer environment.
+1. The client app and the API app successfully worked together in a containerized developer environment.

 ## 11. Deploy static web app to Azure

+The Azure Functions app is using a preview feature, it must be deployed to **West US 2** to function properly.

 1. In Visual Studio Code, select the Azure explorer.
 1. If you see a pop-up window asking you to commit your changes, don't do this.
 The sample should be ready to deploy without changes.